 If the second area of emphasis is completed after the initial degree has been awarded, the student will not be issued an updated diploma, nor will the student be allowed to participate in the commencement ceremony a second time.
 However, the second emphasis will appear on the student's official Brandman University transcript.

 The school psychology program also requires the following:

 Practicum in School Psychology

 All candidates must complete the two practicum courses in school psychology and complete a minimum of 450 hours of clinical practical fieldwork which is embedded in their coursework prior to beginning fieldwork.

-Applications for supervision and mentoring courses must be filed on the MyBrandman SOE Services site by the deadline established at the campus of residence in which a student plans to begin supervision and mentoring courses.
+Applications for supervision and mentoring courses must be filed on the MyBrandman SOE Services site by the deadline established by the Teacher Accreditation Department (TAD).
 All the Credential and Program requirements must be met prior to any mentoring and supervision courses being taken.

-After successfully completing Fieldwork/Internship and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
+After successfully completing Fieldwork/Internship and all other program requirements and all coursework have been graded, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
 Portfolio requirements and directions are located on the SOE Services MyBrandman site.